How Much Are Airline, Hotel, And Credit Card Points Worth?

 • You should spend some time studying these programs, because the deals to be had are in some cases amazing

-• In general you’ll get the most value from points if you’re looking for aspirational redemptions, like staying at five star hotels, or booking international first & business class flights, where the cash value would be disproportionately high
+• In general you’ll get the most value from points if you’re looking for aspirational redemptions, like staying at five star hotels, or booking international first and business class flights, where the cash value would be disproportionately high

 Admittedly that’s not how everyone wants to redeem, and that’s totally fine: